Bank of Canada: Type of government institution

-The Bank of Canada is structured as a Crown corporation rather than as a government department, with shares held in the name of the minister of finance on behalf of the government.
+The Bank of Canada is structured as a Crown corporation rather than as a government department, with shares held in the name of the minister of finance on behalf of the Canadian monarch.
 While the Bank of Canada Act provides the minister of finance with the final authority on matters of monetary policy through the power to issue a directive no such directive has ever been issued.
 The bank's earnings go into the federal treasury.
 The governor and senior deputy governor are appointed by the bank's board of directors.
 The deputy minister of finance sits on the board of directors but does not have a vote.
 The bank submits its spending to the board of directors, while departmental spending is overseen by the Treasury Board with their spending estimates submitted to Parliament.
 Its employees are regulated by the bank and not the federal public service agencies.